-Skin conditions such as acne, rosacea and eczema are conditions of the skin, one of the most important and vulnerable organs of the body.
-The conditions manifest themselves in changes to the skin.
-This can be in the form of redness, eczema, spots, pimples, dry spots etc.
+Skin conditions such as acne, rosacea and eczema are diseases of the skin, one of the most important and vulnerable organs of the body.
+Skin conditions manifest themselves in changes to the skin.
+This can be in the form of skin problems like redness, eczema, spots, pimples, dry spots etc.

 What are skin conditions?

-Skin conditions are skin irritations caused by fungi, viral infections and allergies, among other things.
+Skin conditions are skin irritation or diseases of the skin caused by fungi, viral infections and allergies, among other things.
 There are hereditary variants, which are called genodermatoses.
-The conditions that we will discuss in detail here are acne, rosacea and eczema.
+The skin conditions you’ll read more about in this article are acne, rosacea and eczema.

 Other types of eczema are:

-- Nummular eczema: nummular means coin.
-The spots are oval or coin shaped.
+Nummular means coin.
+The spots are oval or coin-shaped.

-- Eczema around the eyes: eczema around the eyes can cause the eyes to swell.
+Eczema around the eyes can cause the eyes to swell.

 What are the causes of skin conditions?

 The skin conditions acne, rosacea and eczema are all characterised by redness.
 Dandruff and itching are typical of eczema and pimples are characteristic of acne.
-With all skin conditions, the skin changes.
-Furthermore, there are many variants of this condition, some hereditary and some not.
+With all skin conditions and diseases of the skin, the skin changes.
+Furthermore, there are many variants of different skin conditions, some are facial skin conditions, some are dry skin conditions, some are hereditary and some not.
 The cause of acne is excessive sebum production (seborrhoea).
 Research has shown that acne and hormones are linked.
-Hormone change, for example in puberty, can be a trigger for pimples.
-Other triggers include: smoking, bacteria, nutrition and sunlight.
+Hormonal changes, for example in puberty, can be a trigger for pimples.
+Other triggers include smoking, bacteria, nutrition and sunlight.

 The cause of eczema varies depending on the type.
 Atopic eczema is known to have a hereditary component.
-The direct causes of an eczema bout are often contact with house dust mites or pollen, substances that provoke an allergic reaction.
+Contact with house dust mites or pollen and substances that provoke an allergic reaction often cause a flare-up in skin conditions.
 Other types of eczema can be caused by contact with a particular product, under the influence of stress, weather conditions or dry skin.

 What types of skin conditions exist?